aflin/rampart_docs/source/rampart-redis.rst

           as :ref:`rampart-utils:printf`).
 However only a limited number of format codes are available:

-            * ``%s`` - the corresponding parameter is and will be send as a :green:`String`
+            * ``%s`` - the corresponding parameter is and will be sent as a :green:`String`

-            * ``%c`` - the corresponding parameter is a :green:`String`, the first character of which will be send as a single character.
+            * ``%c`` - the corresponding parameter is a :green:`String`, the first character of which will be sent as a single character.

             * ``%i`` - the corresponding parameter is a :green:`Number` and will be converted and sent as an integer.